DMXMax/mythic-cli/README.md

 - **Enhanced Game Creation**: The `game new` command has been renamed to `game create` for better clarity
 - **Improved Error Handling**: Added comprehensive validation for chaos factors and game parameters
 - **Better User Feedback**: Clear confirmation messages when creating or selecting games
-- **Default Odds Setting**: Games can now be created with a default odds value
 - **Flexible Flag Options**: Support for both long (`--chaos`) and short (`-x`) flags
 - **Backward Compatibility**: The `new` alias still works for existing users
 - **Robust Validation**: Chaos factor validation using proper range checking (1-9)